docker/docs/engine/reference/commandline/dockerd.md

 pid file here.
 - `--host=[]` specifies where the Docker daemon will listen for client connections.
 If unspecified, it defaults to `/var/run/docker.sock`.
 - `--iptables=false` prevents the Docker daemon from adding iptables rules.
 If multiple daemons manage iptables rules, they may overwrite rules set by another daemon.
 Be aware that disabling this option requires you to manually add iptables rules to expose container ports.
+If you prevent Docker from adding iptables rules, Docker will also not add IP masquerading rules, even if you set --ip-masq to true.
+Without IP masquerading rules, Docker containers will not be able to connect to external hosts or the internet when using network other than default bridge.
 - `--config-file=/etc/docker/daemon.json` is the path where configuration file is stored.
 You can use it instead of daemon flags.
 Specify the path for each daemon.
 - `--tls*` Docker daemon supports `--tlsverify` mode that enforces encrypted and authenticated remote connections.